 I think he’s Arsenicum, but only because I read your book, Beyond the Veil of Delusions

-Is there anybody else here?
+Is there anybody else here today?
 Step right up!

 Sheldon is a clear example of ARSENICUM in my view.
 It becomes evident from the fastidiousness itself, but also from various other features too which may seem common symptoms to the untrained eye, but for one who knows inside out, they are easy to spot.
 Some of such symptoms are :